Sailing Under the Aurora Borealis

 Day 8: LONGYEARBYEN AND DEPARTURE

-We will land and you will catch your return flight from Longyearbyen to Oslo.
+We will land and you will catch your return flight from Longyearbyen to Oslo and onwards.

-- Among other basic green practices, all waste is divided and stays on board, we don’t dump anything in the water.
-The waste will leave the vessel when docked.
+• Among other basic green practices, all waste is divided and stays on board!
+We do not dump anything in the water and all waste is removed after the vessel has docked.